p3x-robot/ryzen-test/README.md

 * For my `ASUS-ROG-Strix-GL702ZC`, I had to use the https://github.com/hirschmann/nbfc program
 * If you have an `ASUS-ROG-Strix-GL702ZC`, you can use this config for high load `Asus-ROG-GL702ZC-High-Load.xml.xml` for `nbfc`
 * Building OpenWrt all packages on Ryzen 1700 using 17 jobs it takes 2 hours (on an Intel 7700k it is 4.5 hours with 9 jobs)
 * Without having to replace my CPU!
-(The cooling was needed for me that fixed it.)
+(The cooling was needed for me, that fixed it.)

 # Try it